 The videos explain the basics of bankruptcy, including the differences between chapters 7 and 13.
 These videos are primarily designed for the consumer, but the processes are very similar for the business bankruptcy.
 I know this bankruptcy is for your business, but it still important that all active officers of the company understand the process.
 Therefore, we do ask that all the principals of the business watch these videos.

-Fill out a Questionnaire and Fax or E-mail to our Office
+Fill out a Questionnaire and submit it to our Office

 Make sure to fill out all the information on the questionnaire and finished Step one.
 Otherwise Jay will call and ask that you finish the form and/or completed Step one.
 Ms. Drain will then call you to discuss the questionnaire and answer any of your questions.
 Ms. Drain’s goal for this conference will be to give you direction for protecting assets, unwinding mistakes that you already made and what not to do before filing for bankruptcy.
 This call is normally 20 to 40 minutes.
 You will be quoted a fee for our services at this time.